-What Evidence is there for the Resurrection of Jesus Christ?
-And Why is the Resurrection So Important?
+Evidence for the Resurrection of Jesus Christ, and Why Nothing is More Important

 If True, it is the Single Most Important Event in History!
-If this is true, then all of the claims He made should be taken very seriously.
-All other religions are hopeless attempts to reach God; only Jesus is the Way, the Truth, and the Life.
-If there was no resurrection, then everything about Christianity is a lie, and no one should follow this Way.
+If this is true, then all of the claims made by Jesus of Nazareth should be taken very seriously.
+The resurrection of Jesus Christ underscores the fact that all other religions are hopeless attempts to reach God; that only Jesus is the Way, the Truth, and the Life.
+On the other hand, if there was no resurrection of Jesus, then everything about Christianity is a lie, and no one should follow this Way!

 So what is the Resurrection of Jesus Christ so pivotal?

-Second, if He rose, then this fact sets Jesus apart from all the other “holy men” of history — including Buddha, Mohammed, and all the rest.
+SECOND, if Jesus Christ rose, then this fact sets Jesus apart from all the other “holy men” of history — including Buddha, Mohammed, and all the rest.
 These spiritual leaders are all still in the tomb, proving they were but men.
 Only the tomb of Jesus remains empty, proving He was who He claimed to be.

-Third, if Jesus has risen, and is who He claimed to be, then we had better pay attention to all of the things He said –– our eternal destiny hangs in the balance.
-For example, Jesus claimed that the Bible is the inspired word of God, and “cannot be broken” – this sets the Bible apart and above all other so-called “holy books”.
+THIRD, if Jesus Christ has risen, and is who He claimed to be, then we had better pay attention to all of the things He said –– our eternal destiny hangs in the balance.
+For example, Jesus claimed:

-What is the Evidence for the Resurrection of Jesus Christ?
+The Compelling Case for the Resurrection of Jesus

 Jesus of Nazareth was not a Myth.
 He was a REAL PERSON in History.